bytemaster/bytemaster.github.io/_posts/2016-01-04-The-Benefits-of-Proof-of-Work.md

 6. Side Benefits (such as Primecoin)

-Of these three things, mining is a terribly inefficient/slow way to determine when blocks should be produced and who should produce them.
+Of these six things, mining is a terribly inefficient/slow way to determine when blocks should be produced and who should produce them.
 A lot of work is wasted due to a failure to reach consensus on when and who in advance.
 This leaves only solving the last 4 problems as a means to justify the cost.

 The capital commitment that bitcoin mining enforces creates a kind of self-reinforcing lock-in.
 People commit to the project, invest in equipment and then are forced to market and promote Bitcoin over a long-term basis in order to recover their costs and make a small profit.
 Distributing the new coins via mining provides an easy way to get new users on board without having to buy in.
 Both of these things have non-zero value.